zh54321/EntraTokenAid/README.md

 ### `Invoke-ClientCredential`

 Authenticate using the client credential flow.
-Atm. only client secrets are support.
+Currently, only client secrets are supported.

 #### Parameters
 All parameters are optional.